jdoleary/Spellmasons/docs/QAProtocol.md

 - Test loading an old save file for backwards compatibility
 ---
 - qa new connect
 - Make sure it's impossible to get stuck in infinite loop
 - check that it runs on multiplayer

+TODO: i18n for Accessibility menu

 # Release protocal
 - QA: 1:44